Connect with others who understand.

 Medical Evidence About Your MS

 Medical evidence is typically the most important component of a disability application.
 Make sure your MS treatment team is aware that you are applying for disability so they can document your condition accordingly.
-Documentation is especially important if you are required to have a disability evaluation.
-You may need the following documentation for your application:

 • The name and contact information of your neurologist and other medical providers who can discuss your condition

-• A complete list of medications, both past and present, that you have taken and any medical tests that have been done, such as an MRI of the spinal cord
+• A complete list of medications, both past and present, that you have taken, and any medical tests that have been done, such as an MRI of the spinal cord

 Total Employment History